In order for a student to be accepted into Christ Preparatory Academy, a family must . . .

 Only under the most extenuating circumstances will a student be accepted without Christ Prep having received all relevant and required academic and immunization records.

-Once the interview process is completed, each family receives an email indicating the admissions committee decision.
-If admissions is granted, a second e-mail is sent at a later time with instructions on accessing the school’s Sycamore Education home page for student schedules and other important information.
+Once the interview process is completed, each family receives an email indicating the admissions committee’s decision.
+If admissions are granted, a second e-mail is sent at a later time with instructions on accessing the school’s Sycamore Education home page for student schedules and other important information.

 Complete an entrance interview with the Academic Advisor.

 During this meeting, students in the ninth grade and above and their parents provide documentation of any transfer credits and/or transcripts from previous schooling.
 Credits that are accepted for transfer from a home-school transcript will be entered on the Christ Prep transcript as a “pass” or “fail” grade.
 At this meeting, families commit to graduation intentions for their student(s).

 Incoming elementary students take placement tests in math and reading.
 Students in the ninth grade and above entering Christ Prep for the first time are required to take and pass a grammar entrance test in preparation for the rigors of four years of English study.
 Students who do not achieve a score of 80 percent or above are required to take a high school grammar course, either concurrently with English I or before enrolling in any other high school grammar course.
 A review is usually held before the test dates.